 • anti-inflammatory drugs ( , );

 Also, during treatment, changes should be made to the usual diet, excluding from it any food that irritates the mucous membrane, that is, spicy, salty and sour.
-Solid foods that can cause mechanical damage, thereby only aggravating the situation, as well as excessively hot or cold food, are also contraindicated.
+Solid foods that can cause mechanical damage, thereby only aggravating the situation, as well as excessively hot or cold foods are also contraindicated.

 What kind of diseases can be associated with the formation of such spots on the mucous membrane in the mouth, what should be done to solve this problem?